basestar/basestar/basestar-storage/README.md

 - Enforcing the level(s) of consistency advertised in StorageTraits
 - Converting query expressions into performant queries against the underlying storage

-Links, references and authentication are not handled by the storage layer, they are handled by the database layer (although it maybe makes sense to optionally push some of this down where the storage engine can support it, e.g. SQL).
+Links, references, inheritance and authentication are not handled by the storage layer, they are handled by the database layer (although it maybe makes sense to optionally push some of this down where the storage engine can support it, e.g. SQL).

+### Required methods

+#### read(id)

+Required, returns the latest version of the object with this id

+#### read(id, version)

+If version history is not implemented/enabled, the storage engine should perform a read, and return null if the current version doesn't match the requested version.

+### Optional methods

+#### query(expression, sort)

+The storage engine should return a list of Pager sources, it is the responsibility of the caller to merge these Pager sources.
+A storage engine should support only the subset of queries that can be implemented optimally.

+#### aggregate(expression)

+As per query, but for aggregating view types.

+#### create(id, data)

+#### update(id, version, data)

+#### delete(id, version)

 ### StorageTraits